Spine Conditions and Treatments

 considered.
 Given the health risks associated with long-term use of any medication, particularly NSAIDs or narcotics, these procedures are worthy of consideration.

-At the New England Musculoskeletal Institute and the Comprehensive Spine Center, the following injection therapies are used together with electro diagnostic studies both as
+At the UConn Musculoskeletal Institute and the Comprehensive Spine Center, the following injection therapies are used together with electro diagnostic studies both as

 diagnostic tools and to directly administer medications to the source of pain.

 - Selective nerve root blocks provide relief for leg and arm pain due to pinched or irritable nerve root caused by disc protrusion or canal narrowing.